-1. Open the configuration dialog for your device and select WLAN controller > AP configuration > Tag groups

-2. Click on Add to create a new group.
+- 1. Open the configuration dialog for your device and select WLAN controller > AP configuration > Tag groups - 2.
+Click on Add to create a new group.

 - 3. Under Name you enter the new tag and save the entry with OK. - 4.
 Navigate to the dialog with WLAN controller > AP configuration > Access point table. - 5.
-Select an existing access point profile with Edit or add a new one, if necessary. - 6.
-Under Groups select the tag group(s) created earlier.
+Select an existing access point profile with Edit or add a new one, if necessary. - Under Groups select the tag group(s) created earlier.Multiple tag groups can be specified in a comma-separated list.